andleb/Approaching-an-unknown-communication-system/README.md

 <!-- TODO: add lgbm notebooks if possible, otherwise just provide the scripts -->

+## Robustness check
+A quick replication of the number of clicks encoding result using an independently trained model with a different number of specified encodings is provided in `robustness.ipynb`.

 ### Compute resources used for data generation and analysis